Billing model for Azure AD External Identities

 Link your Azure AD tenant to a subscription

-An Azure AD tenant must be linked to an Azure subscription for proper billing and access to features.
-If the directory doesn't already have a subscription you can link to, you'll have the opportunity to add one during this process.
+An Azure AD tenant must be linked to a resource group within an Azure subscription for proper billing and access to features.

 Under Azure Services, select Azure Active Directory.

 In the tenant list, select the checkbox next to the tenant, and then select Link subscription.

 In the Link a subscription pane, select a Subscription and a Resource group.
 Then select Apply.
 (If there are no subscriptions listed, see What if I can't find a subscription?.)